mbouzas/EMBL-v1/README.md

 #### IDEs

-To reduce the boiler plate code we make use of [Lombok](https://projectlombok.org/), which requires to be [setup in your IDE](https://projectlombok.org/setup/overview) in order to compile the project.
+To reduce the boiler plate code I make use of [Lombok](https://projectlombok.org/), which requires to be [setup in your IDE](https://projectlombok.org/setup/overview) in order to compile the project.

 ### Check out sources
 `git clone https://gitlab.cern.ch/mbouzas/embl.git`